google/WebFundamentals/README.md

 ```

 ## Getting set up
 The new DevSite infrastructure simplifies the dependencies a lot.
-Ensure
+Ensure that
 you have [Python](https://www.python.org/downloads/), [Node](https://nodejs.org/en/) 10-12, and the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts) already installed.

 Login to [Google Cloud via command line](https://cloud.google.com/sdk/gcloud/reference/auth/login).

 1. Run `npm install` (needed for the build process)

-## Build the auto-generated files
+## Building the auto-generated files
 Some files (contributors includes, some pages for updates, showcases, etc.) are
 automatically generated.
 The first time you clone the repo and run `npm install`,
 this is done for you.
 However, when you add a case study, update, etc., you'll